Manipulating Feature Visualizations with Gradient Slingshots: Gradient Slingshots

 \section{Gradient Slingshots}

-In this section, we present the \textit{Gradient Slingshot} (GS) attack that can manipulate the outcome of AM with minimal impact on the model behavior.
+In this section, we present the \textit{Gradient Slingshots} attack that can manipulate the outcome of AM with minimal impact on model behavior.
 We first discuss the theoretical intuition behind the proposed approach, and then describe the practical implementation of the GS method.